Editorial Guidelines for News Releases

 Standard Grammar and Spelling: PRWeb press releases should be free of spelling and grammatical errors, and should be written entirely in English.
 Although jargon and acronyms are commonplace in natural language, make sure to include definitions for industry jargon so the average person can understand as well.

 PRWeb Formatting: PRWeb press releases cannot contain HTML tags and other formatting such as non-standard characters, tables or forced line breaks.
 Releases also should not be written partially or entirely in all capital letters.
-Use our Linkwriter, available with the Advanced package and higher, on the submission page for your keyword links.
 Before submitting your release, please ensure all links in your release are fully functional.
 If your website is not available or fully functional at the time of editorial review, you will need to remove the links from your release, or wait until the website is in operation to submit.

 A Clear News Source: PRWeb requires a clear news source be identified in the headline.
 The news source is the company or organization that is issuing the release.
 If your agency, firm or business is distributing on behalf of a client, then the source would be the client’s company or organization’s name.
 It should also be clear how that company or organization relates to the news announcement.